untitaker/blog/content/articles/sync-algorithm/sync-algorithm.rst

 * Do some other thing that only works in specific situations.

-  + Perhaps you have access to the last-modified date and can use that to determine which version is preferred?
+  + Perhaps you have access to the last-modified date and can use that to determine the most up-to-date version?

   + Perhaps you managed to save the old version from the previous sync and can perform a three-way merge?